simonbates/procdraw-old/README.md

 ### Configure the font

-Edit the file `include/procdraw/graphics/font_config.h` and set `CodeFontFilePath` to a suitable monospaced font on your system.
+Edit the file `include/procdraw/graphics/font_config.h` and set `MonospaceFontFilePath` to a suitable monospaced font on your system.

 ### Build Procdraw and run the tests